webstylecenter/feednews/README.md

 #  FeedNews.me

-## This is a work in progress version of my "Homepage" repository that was build in Symfony.
-It's currently transitioning to this Laravel based project.
-If you want to use a working version, use that one instead.

 A powerful dashboard tool to keep track of your favorite news sites, daily tasks, reminders, and so much more.
 FeedNews.me, previously called "It's my Homepage" brings you a site that you can set as startpage of your browser, or use Electron to run it as an app.
 I personally use it all day, with my news sources like Neowin, iDownloadblog and many more next to my Youtube subscriptions, todo-list and weather updates all in one place.

 # Use online version
 In case you wish to use the functionality, or just have a look around but you don't want to go through all the installation hussle.
 Visit [Feednews.me](http://feednews.me) and create a account.

-# Beta stage
-Until our 2.0 release, some functionality may be added, changed or removed.
-At it's current state, it's stable enough to use but it might contain a bug or two.
-No showstoppers.
-If you want a more stable release, use our old Silex version from our 1.5 release.

 # Functionality
 - Read and manage RSS Feeds